prismicio/nodejs-gallery-slice/README.md

-## Sample How To Create an Image Gallery Component Project
+## Sample How To Create an Image Gallery Project

 This is a [NodeJS](http://nodejs.org/) (using [express](http://expressjs.com/)) project that demonstrates what an article with image galleries using prismic.io might look like.
 It uses the prismic.io JavaScript development kit, and provides a few helpers to integrate with [express](http://expressjs.com/).